tshepang/blog/content/computing/nice review of 'Perl Best Practices'.rst

 :date: 2010-07-20
 :tags: non-Python, quote, humor

-..
+I'm a sucker for humorous religious allegories:

     I always punctuate its disclosure with an outraged "preposterous!".
-    Around mid-section, the initial refutation unavoidly morphs into a "hmmm, I can see his point.. but it ain't for me.
+    Around mid-section, the initial refutation unavoidly [sic] morphs into a "hmmm, I can see his point.. but it ain't for me.
 It just doesn't jive with my vibes".
 By the time I've made it to the end, however, it is rare indeed that I haven't seen the light, donned the ritual